andrew/ultimate-awesome/README.md

 - [awesome-devteam](https://github.com/leehosung/awesome-devteam) - 좋은 개발팀을 만드는데 도움이 되는 자료 .
 - [awesome-yara](https://github.com/InQuest/awesome-yara) - A curated list of awesome YARA rules, tools, and people.
 - [awesome-computer-science-opportunities](https://github.com/anu0012/awesome-computer-science-opportunities) - An awesome list of events and fellowship opportunities for Computer Science students.
-- [awesome-ant-design](https://github.com/websemantics/awesome-ant-design) - A curated list of Ant Design resources and related projects.
-The main idea is that everyone can contribute here, so we can have a central repository of informations about Ant Design that we keep up-to-date.
 - [awesome-landing-page](https://github.com/nordicgiant2/awesome-landing-page) - A series of beautiful and practical landing page templates.
 - [awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction) - A professionally curated list of awesome Conformal Prediction videos, tutorials, books, papers, PhD and MSc theses, articles and open-source libraries.
 - [awesome-vulkan](https://github.com/vinjn/awesome-vulkan) - Awesome Vulkan ecosystem.